Particular/docs.particular.net/samples/multi-tenant/propagation/sample.md

 ### Creating Behaviors

-There are two behaviors required to propagate the tenant information.
+Two behaviors are required to propagate the tenant information.

 #### Retrieving and storing the tenant information